-A single temperature excursion up to 25°C for 12 hours has been shown to have no adverse impact on the vaccine.
-After a temperature excursion, the vaccine should be used immediately.
-The vaccine should not be returned to the refrigerator.
+A single temperature excursion up to 25° C for 12 hours has been shown to have no adverse impact on the vaccine.
+After a temperature excursion, the vaccine should be returned immediately to the recommended storage condition (2° C - 8° C) and used as soon as feasible no later than printed expiry date.
+Subsequent excursions are not permitted.